-Does the participant plan to subcontract certain tasks (please note that core tasks of the project should not be sub-contracted) Y If yes, please describe and justify the tasks to be subcontracted Only PSI will subcontract part of the research to ILL.
-The details can be found in the partner 21 PSI. description of Does the participant envisage that part of its work is performed by linked third parties 3 Y If yes, please describe the third party, the link of the participant to the third party, and describe and justify the foreseen tasks to be performed by the third party Only CNRS will have linked third parties to perform part of its work.
-The details can description of partner 5 CNRS. be found in the Does the participant envisage the use of contributions in kind provided by third parties (Articles 11 and 12 of the General Model Grant Agreement) N If yes, please describe the third party and their contributions Does the participant envisage that part of the work is performed by International Partners 4 (Article 14a of the General Model Grant Agreement)?
-N If yes, please describe the International Partner(s) and their contributions I
+Does the participant plan to subcontract certain tasks (please note that core tasks of the project should not be sub-contracted) Y If yes, please describe and justify the tasks to be subcontracted Only PSI will subcontract part of the research for the design of the isotope separator.
+The details can be found in the description of partner 21 PSI.
+Does the participant envisage that part of its work is performed by linked third parties 7 Y If yes, please describe the third party, the link of the participant to the third party, and describe and justify the foreseen tasks to be performed by the third party Only CNRS will have linked third parties to perform part of its work.
+The details can be found in the description of partner 5 CNRS.
+Does the participant envisage the use of contributions in kind provided by third parties (Articles 11 and 12 of the General Model Grant Agreement) N If yes, please describe the third party and their contributions Does the participant envisage that part of the work is performed by International Partners 8 (Article 14a of the General Model Grant Agreement)?
+N If yes, please describe the International Partner(s) and their contributions

-3 A third party that is an affiliated entity or has a legal link to a participant implying a collaboration not limited to the action.
+7 A third party that is an affiliated entity or has a legal link to a participant implying a collaboration not limited to the action.
 (Article 14 of the Model Grant Agreement).

-4 'International Partner' is any legal entity established in a non-associated third country which is not eligible for funding under Article 10 of the Rules for Participation Regulation No 1290/2013.
+8 'International Partner' is any legal entity established in a non-associated third country which is not eligible for funding under Article 10 of the Rules for Participation Regulation No 1290/2013.

-Section 5: Ethics and Security
+5. Ethics and Security